keithstellyes/mips-tutorial/chapters/07-guess_the_num.md

 	    li $v0, 5
 	    syscall

-We have our integer in ``v0``, so let's see if they got it correct.
+We have our integer in ``v0``, so let's see if they were correct.
 Our generated number is stored in ``n``, so we have to get that before we make our comparison.
 We'll call our final code called when user correctly guesses the number, ``done``.